 Highland Beach is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 4,277 people and two constituent neighborhoods, Highland Beach is the 298th largest community in Florida.

 Highland Beach home prices are not only among the most expensive in Florida, but Highland Beach real estate also consistently ranks among the most expensive in America.

-Highland Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Highland Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Highland Beach is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.